barnardwben/flightsproj/README.md

 # flightsproj
 This Project was built with HTML, CSS, and JavaScript.
 It makes use of the Skyscanner API by supplying the user with the current cheapest flights.
+I built this project in one day, and what I gained from creating this project was a better understanding of how APIs work, as well as building some muscle memory when using fetch and promises.
+Where I can see improvement would be to overhaul my code, and use some OOP to write a cleaner and more maintainable base.